NAOSA Gold Standards of Professional Practice™

 2. Team Selling: All agencies that represent themselves as a team, backed by a prominent agent, will clearly disclose which agent will be the lead agent in the sales process.

-4. Listing an Overpriced Property: While agents usually urge sellers to price at market value or lower, some agents will not challenge sellers who insist on asking too much for their homes.
+3. Listing an Overpriced Property: While agents usually urge sellers to price at market value or lower, some agents will not challenge sellers who insist on asking too much for their homes.
 Some agents use overpriced homes as buyer magnets as it provides an opportunity to pick up unrepresented buyers.
-Agents may also accept a listing at a higher price, knowing that they will advise the client to reduce the listing price within several weeks.
-Agents may only accept such listings after the seller is educated on the risks of listing an overpriced property and demands a listing at the higher price.
+Agents also accept a listing at a higher price without advising the client knowing that they will ultimately reduce the listing price within several weeks.
+Of course, there are many instances when the client insists on listing their house at a higher price.
+In these cases, NAOSA members may accept the listing.

 At no time will a NAOSA member steer a client to a certain listing.